schuchert/wikispaces/pages/FitNesse.Tutorials.0.Java.md

 # Create Eclipse Project
 In a nutshell, you are going to create a Java project, add some classes and then add the bin directory to the FitNesse path so that FitNesse can find and execute your Java Fixtures.

-You can either [[FitNesse.Tutorials.WorkingFromGitHub|start with source from github]] and skip to the next section or:
+You can either [start with source from github]({{ site.pagesurl}}/FitNesse.Tutorials.WorkingFromGitHub) and skip to the next section or:
 * Start Eclipse
 * Create a new Workspace (I used /Users/schuchert/src/fitnesse-tutorials/ as the directory)
 * Create a Java Project (I used DVR)